Source: zhu difeng / shutterstock.com

 This is a detailed Streatham area guide for everyone interested in the disctrict.
 Streatham is a great part of London and here we’re going to showcase some of its key venues and entertainment centres.
 Here is what it means to be living in Streatham.

 Streatham is a part of the Borough of Lambeth, and it consists of three areas: Streatham Wells, Streatham Hill and Streatham South – each has an approximate population of 15,000.
 Arguably the most famous location is Streatham High Road which was voted the “worst street in Britain” in 2002 due to the daytime traffic.

 As a response to that during the next two years the Council started work on Streatham Green.
 The Green lightened the load on the road and later won the ‘London Spade’ award from the Metropolitan Public Gardens Association for having the best open space scheme in the capital.

 Everything you need to know about parking in Streatham can be found on the official Lambeth Council Website.
 There’s information about applying for parking permits, fees, fines, pay and display machines and more.
 If you’re living in Streatham, this would be most needed information.

 For people living in Streatham, who intend to make a family, we should state there is a wide variety of schools to choose from.
 From ordinary primary and secondary schools to specialized ones, the area offers a wide variety of educational institutions that parents can choose from.

 If you haven’t made up your mind yet and wish to pick a school based on other parents’ opinions you can check out this link.
-It contains a list of all the schools in the Streatham area with details and reviews.

 Living in Streatham Common